 Mansfield Foundation former Vice President David Boling introduces panels of speakers at the Mansfield Foundation’s Rule of Law 2013 conference in Hong Kong, May 2013.

 The Maureen and Mike Mansfield Foundation initiated its Rule of Law in Asia Program in 1999 in order to advance an open and precise dialogue on the rule of law and what it entails in Asia.
-The project has consisted of a series of conferences, dialogues and retreats in Asia and the United States as well as a number of publications (The Rule of Law: A Lexicon for Policy Makers; The Rule of Law: Perspectives from the Pacific Rim, Benchmarking Development of the Rule of Law in Asia: 1999-2009 compendia of scholarly papers and Benchmarking Development of the Rule of Law in Asia: 2011 compendia of scholarly papers produced by National Taiwan University).
+The project has consisted of a series of conferences, dialogues and retreats in Asia and the United States as well as a number of publications: The Rule of Law: A Lexicon for Policy Makers; The Rule of Law: Perspectives from the Pacific Rim; Benchmarking Development of the Rule of Law in Asia: 1999-2009 (compendia of scholarly papers); and Benchmarking Development of the Rule of Law in Asia: 2011 (compendia of scholarly papers produced by National Taiwan University).

 The Rule of Law in Asia program has the following objectives:

 1) Continue to build a core group of legal experts and scholars in Asia who have the knowledge, resources, networks and tools to monitor and promote the rule of law in their countries;